ryanjustindejesus/Incident-Response-1---Brute-Force-Attempt---Windows/README.md

 ```

 ![image](https://github.com/user-attachments/assets/81553fc9-bf23-41a6-9e03-31306d7bf1ad)
 - <b>Based on the results, I will conclude this as a False Positive due to the lack of additional indicators.
-No other malicious indicators (like unusual account privileges, lateral movement, or known malicious activity) are shown in the log, suggesting the alert may have been triggered prematurely without sufficient evidence.</b>
+No other malicious indicators (like unusual account privileges, lateral movement, or known malicious activity) are shown in the log, suggesting the alert may have been triggered prematurely without sufficient evidence</b>

+## Incident Management Playbook
+- <b>Incident Description</b>
+    - This incident involves observation of potential brute force attempts against a Windows VM.

+- <b>Initial Response Actions</b>
+    - Verify the authenticity of the alert or report.
+    - Immediately isolate the machine and change the password of the affected user
+    - Identify the origin of the attacks and determine if they are attacking or involved with anything else
+    - Determine how and when the attack occurred
+        - Are the NSGs not being locked down?
+If so, check other NSGs
+    - Assess the potential impact of the incident.
+        - What type of account was it?
+Permissions?

+- <b>Containment and Recovery</b>
+    - Lock down the NSG assigned to that VM/Subnet, either entirely, or to allow only necessary traffic
+    - Reset the affected user’s password
+    - Enable MFA